 Creating a truly smart city entails incorporating smart functionality into everyday objects and services, which is no easy job.
 It is therefore essential that the most innovative and hardest-working minds come together to create this technology and realise the most effective ways to integrate it into cities.
 Smart cities are still in their early stages, which makes a conference like this even more vital to the conversation.
 This will serve as a brilliant opportunity for thinkers and learners smart technology’s role in cities and communities to exchange ideas and learn best practices.

 Dan Doctoroff, CEO of Sidewalk Labs (a branch of Google), once said: “You can never truly plan a city.
 Instead you can lay the foundations and let people create on top of it.”
-It is important not to forget that the people are ultimately are the centre of large-scale technological change and must be at the forefront of any conversations about smart cities.
+It is important not to forget that the people are ultimately at the centre of large-scale technological change and must be at the forefront of any conversations about smart cities.
 Citizen engagement and response is vital in this development.
 Many conferences on making conurbations smarter have focused a lot on the technology itself.
 Whilst this is important, it is also essential to discuss what this will mean for people in their everyday lives.

 This conference will be a chance to reflect on the implications of recent technological developments in our lives and communities.
 Join us to listen to brilliant speakers and insightful experts.
 You will leave with an enlightened perspective on how smart cities are blossoming and where we are headed in the future.